sunilrpandey/utils/ansible/README.md

 No change in this line
 My first playbook using the template
 ```

+## Ansible Debug
+## Ansible Apt
+## Ansible Lifeline
+The lineinfile is one of the most powerful modules in the Ansible toolbox.
+Ansible lineinfile module is used to insert a line, modify, remove, and replace an existing line.
 ## Misc
 Ansible Galaxy is a galaxy website where users can share roles and to a command-line tool for installing, creating, and managing roles.
 ## References